Tour Length

 “South Africa has many great Big Five parks and reserves that can be visited on a 1-day safari.
 Of course seeing all of the Big Five is never guaranteed.
 Kruger and Addo Elephant NPs are popular Big Five destinations, but you’re unlikely to see all of them in just one day.
 That shouldn’t be an issue though.
 You’ll see plenty of wildlife, and not knowing what you’ll see is part of the attraction.
 Animals move around in large areas, big parts of these not even accessible to visitors.
 Some small private game reserves, such as Aquila GR near Cape Town, offer something close to a guaranteed Big Five experience.
 While these safari parks offer great entertainment for the whole family, they don’t have the authenticity or wilderness appeal of a large ecosystem such as Kruger NP and the KwaZulu-Natal game reserves.”

-5What day tours are available in Johannesburg
+5What day trips are available in Johannesburg?

-“Although Johannesburg might seem a bit intimidating and lacking in character at first, there is plenty to keep you busy here, including day tours.
+“Although Johannesburg might seem a bit intimidating and lacking in character at first, there is plenty to keep you busy here, including day trips.
 Don’t hole up in your hotel if you have a day to spare in this African city.
 Take in the views from the Top of Africa (223m/732ft), the tallest building in Africa.
 Learn about South Africa’s turbulent past in the Apartheid Museum, and get a glimpse of township life today in Soweto.
 Other nearby attractions include Sterkfontein Caves, famous for important fossils dating back more than 3 million years, and Cullinan Diamond Mine.
 If you want to go on a short safari from Johannesburg, an overnight stay is recommended.
 However, if time is restricted, you can visit Pilanesberg GR for the day.
 Be aware though, that it will be a long day out in the car.”

 6South Africa Reviews